• Home

 Instructions

-• Combine egg, buttermilk, chicken broth, salt and pepper and whisk for 30 seconds to dissolve salt
+• Whisk together the beaten egg, buttermilk, chicken broth, salt, and black pepper for about 30 seconds.

 Dinner, In the Kitchen Easy Dinner Ideas